FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/APIs_intro_vms.md

     "title": "Using Application programming interfaces (API)",
     "linkTitle": "Using APIs",
     "weight": "240"
 }You perform Transfer CFT service calls differently depending on the programming language that you use (C or COBOL).
-For more information, refer to the programming topics in <a href="../../../../about_this_document_zos/using_apis" class="MCXref xref">About APIs</a>
+For more information, refer to the programming topics in [About APIs](../../../../about_this_document_zos/using_apis)

 The Transfer CFT service called (CFTI, CFTU or CFTC) executes the request, either with or without analyzing command syntax, and then initializes the response zone.